oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

   department: "timsDepartment"
 ```

- - Save the changes to the file
+  4. Save the changes to the file

-## End of the lab, What's next ?
+## End of the setup module, What's next ?

 Go to the `Setting up the cluster and getting your services running in Kubernetes` lab